CheyennePierpont6459/RiverWay2024-2025/README.md

     ```bash

-    flask run
+    python -m flask run

     ```

-    The application will be accessible at `http://localhost:5000/`.
+    The application will be accessible at `http://localhost:5000/` or on the localnetwork at http://192.168.X.X:5000 depending on socket capability.

 ## Usage